My-UofE/example-java-project-structure/README.md

 ##### Build the binaries

- the main project folder compile all classes in order of dependencies.
+The first step of packaging our project code is to compile the binaries and store into the `bin` folder.
+To do this we compile all our project classes in order of dependencies (i.e. here we cannot compile `MyServiceInterface.java` until we have compiled `Element.java`)

 The `-d bin` argument saves the resulting `.class` binaries into the project's `bin` folder.